marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 | CP4BA_DEPLOYMENT_STARTER_SERVICE        |  content,decisions,content-decisions,workflow,samples,all |

 ### RPA Server
+!!! warning
+	Currently does not support a ROKS deployment.
+There is known issue with RPA Server and ticket is open with IBM Support.

 | Variable Name                           | Info                                          | Required            |
 | :---------                              |    :---------                                 |      :----          |